Winners and losers from the first presidential debate

 CLOWNS — They almost never get a shout out at a presidential debate.

-CLIMATE CHANGE ACTIVISTS — Trump gave them an unexpected nod by saying he believed human pollution and greenhouse gasses contribute to climate change.
+CLIMATE-CHANGE ACTIVISTS — Mr. Trump gave them an unexpected nod by saying he believed human pollution and greenhouse gases contribute to climate change.

 ILLEGAL IMMIGRANTS — They flew under the radar in this debate.